 No. Summary of issue/comment Response Recommendation b.
 We welcome the inclusion of Shop, Showroom and Theatre to Precinct 3 PDA accepted development c.
 We believe that carparking rates are too specific and should refer to the Toowoomba Regional Planning scheme i.
-Alternatively, renaming the categories Residential and Non-residential and the deletion of services, community and other uses' d.
+Alternatively, renaming the categories Residential and Non-residential and the deletion of 'services, community and other uses' d.
 We believe that the inclusion of advertising devices in the PDA is an unnecessary inclusion and should refer to the Toowoomba Regional Planning scheme'.
-Infrastructure Charges 'In addition to these amendments, the Council has failed to address infrastructure charges that developers will incur throughout this process.
-No incentives are offered to those in the PDA when it comes to infrastructure charges, and often these charges are a determining factor when we choose to commence a project.
+Infrastructure Charges in addition to these amendments, the Council has failed to address infrastructure charges that developers will incur throughout this process.
+No incentives are offered to those in the PDA when it comes to infrastructure charges, and often these charges and determining factor when we choose to commence a project.
 These charges, on top of our general rates, risk the financial feasibility of any work undertaken at the Precinct'.
-Particular Land Uses 'We recommend a further review of accepted development to include the following: Car wash Childcare centre; and Function facility The provision of these services to the community, in close proximity to the CBD are essential, and up until 2016 were allowed to be established with relative ease in our Precinct'. reconfiguring a lot that is 'Subdivision involving road widening and truncations required as a condition of a PDA development approval'.
+Particular Land Uses 'We recommend a further review of accepted development to include the following: Car wash Childcare centre; and Function facility reconfiguring a lot that is 'subdivision involving road widening and truncations required as a condition of a PDA development approval'.
 Reconfiguring a lot for boundary realignment is PDA Assessable development in all precincts.
 The Reconfiguring a Lot Code in the Toowoomba Regional Planning Scheme (TRPS) is the applicable assessment benchmark.
 In this respect it is noted that the PDA area is comprised of highly fragmented landholdings.
 Any unplanned further fragmentation of the area may inhibit future development and compromise the delivery of the intent of the PDA Development Scheme.
 As such, reconfiguring a lot that is a boundary realignment should remain PDA Assessable Development.
 It is considered the on-site car parking stated in Section 3.5.3, Table 1 of the PDA Development Scheme takes a more flexible approach to on-site car parking provision than the rates specified in the Toowoomba Regional Planning Scheme.
-Despite this, it is considered the phrase 'services, community and other uses' is confusing as 'service uses' and 'other uses' are not defined terms within the PDA Development Scheme currently or as amended.
-Infrastructure Charges Section 4.4 Infrastructure Charges of the PDA Development Scheme details that infrastructure charges for PDA development will be levied in accordance with Economic Development Queensland's Infrastructure Funding Framework.
-That is, infrastructure charges will be levied in accordance with Council's applicable charging document as at the date of the relevant PDA development approval.
+Despite this, it is considered the phrase 'services, community and other uses' is confusing as 'service uses' and 'other uses' are not defined terms within the PDA Development Scheme details that infrastructure Charges Section 4.4 Infrastructure Charges of the PDA Development Scheme details that infrastructure charges for PDA development will be levied in accordance with Economic Development Queensland's Infrastructure Funding Framework.
+That is, infrastructure charges for PDA development approval.
 This framework does not preclude Council from offering infrastructure charges discounts through the application of a relevant Council Policy.
-Particular Land Uses The submission proposes that Council consider designating three (3) land uses as Accepted Development within Precinct 3 - Ruthven Street Precinct Precinct 3 predominantly comprises of three former large industrial sites including the former Defiance Mill, the former Toowoomba Foundry and the former gasworks site on the corner of No changes are to be made to the way in which infrastructure charges are levied within the PDA.
+Particular Land Uses The submission proposes that Council consider designating three (3) land uses as Accepted Development within Precinct 3 - Ruthven Street Precinct.
+Precinct 3 predominantly comprises of low impact industrial development and dwelling houses.
+The locality and developed area within Precinct 3 is characterised by its post-industrial nature and the average quality of its on-site pedestrian and transport infrastructure.
+No changes are to be made to the way in which infrastructure charges are levied within the PDA.
 The land uses 'Car wash', 'Child Care Centre' and 'Function facility' are to remain PDA Assessable Development within Precinct 3.